- Booster Gold

 Booster is the first person to welcome Captain Atom "back to the living."
 Despite Beetle's pleas, Atom tells no one what happened to him or Brainwave on the "Astral Plane."
-As a result, Booster is unaware of Swamp Thing's involvement in Captain Atom's daring escape from the Black Racer.
+As a result, Booster will be forever unaware of Swamp Thing's astral involvement in Captain Atom's daring escape from the Black Racer.

 Boosterrific Review: Despite an artistic improvement from the previous issue, this story manages to be less entertaining as Captain Atom spends time with several of the DC Universe's elementals on the otherworldly astral plane.
 The problem may be the straightforward fact that this story is metaphysical investigation of Captain Atom's psyche, but it is more likely that the issue's failure is due to Captain Atom's removal from his series' strengths: his supporting cast and their related subplots.